 Alcatraz, Chinatown tunnels, and Gold Rush ghosts.
-San Francisco's 15 haunted stops.
-3 free, self-guided.
+San Francisco's route includes 15 documented stops.
+5 free, self-guided.

 Nob Hill was where the Big Four railroad barons built their mansions in the 1870s — Leland Stanford, Mark Hopkins, Charles Crocker, and Collis Hunting...